-How can I choose the best Costa Rican coffee?
+How can I choose the best Costa Rica coffee?

 Like any coffee-growing region worldwide, Costa Rica has its terroir and processes that give its beans unique characteristics.
 Costa Rica is known for some of the highest quality beans.
 This is partly because they outlawed Robusta’s production in 1988 and now grow Arabica coffee only (1).